nihalmohammad705-debug/razorpay-frontend-clone/README.md

 ## 🔮 Future Improvements

-* Improve responsiveness for different screen sizes
+Improve responsiveness for different screen sizes
-* Add interactivity using JavaScript
+Add interactivity using JavaScript
-* Enhance UI polish and animations
+Enhance UI polish and animations
-* Implement backend functionalities and payment processing.
+Implement backend functionalities and payment processing Add dark mode support
+Convert to React.js for component reusability

+📝 License
+This project is for educational purposes only.